Killing of Brenda Schaefer: Investigation

 Schaefer's car was found in the morning hours of September 25, 1988, by the St. Matthew Police Department.
-According to the officer, Tom Gilsdorf, besides the flat tire, the rear window had been broken and the built-in radio was stolen, also reporting what appeared to be blood on the backseat and the car's exterior.
-A few hours later, Schaefer was separately reported missing by her parents, with her brother, Tom Love, telling investigators of his suspicions regarding Mel Ignatow due to his abusive behaviour.
+According to the officer who found the car, Tom Gilsdorf, besides the flat tire, the rear window had been broken and the built-in radio was stolen, also reporting what appeared to be blood on the backseat and the car's exterior.
+A few hours later, Schaefer was separately reported missing by her parents, with her brother, Tom Love, telling investigators of his suspicions regarding Mel Ignatow due to his abusive behavior.
 Detective Jim Wesley questioned Ignatow the same day at his home, reading Wesley and his officers pre-prepared notes on the events of that day.
 Police remained suspicious of Ignatow since he showed no emotion, with his story later conflicting with other people's accounts.
 Ignatow refused to take a polygraph test, citing a weak heart.
+During a second audio-recorded meeting at the office of Ignatow's attorney Charlie Ricketts, Ignatow spent the first minutes crying before returning to his usual monotone, implicating Schaefer's exes by saying that her ex-boyfriend Jim Rush had a substance addiction and falsely claiming that her ex-husband Pete Van Pelt had been stalking her.

 The Kentucky Rescue Association spent eighty hours searching the Ohio River for Schaefer's body.
 By January 1989, the family and Schaefer's employer William Spalding had offered $25,000 for any information on Schaefer's whereabouts, with an open post office box for anonymous tips to be left.
-The following month, a colleague of Schaefer told police of Ignatow's hairstylist, who happened to know Mary Ann Shore.
-Shore had told the hairstylist about Ignatow's controlling behaviour and her frustrations about the end of their relationship.
-Detective Jim Wesley also found out that Shore had taken the day off on a babysitting job on the day of Schaefer's disappearance and along with the FBI, he believed Shore may have been involved in Schaefer's murder.
+The following month, a colleague of Schaefer told police of Ignatow's hairstylist, Lauren Lechleitner, who happened to know Mary Ann Shore.
+Shore had told the hairstylist about Ignatow's controlling behavior and her frustrations about the end of their relationship.
+Detective Jim Wesley also found out that Shore had taken the day off of a scheduled babysitting job on the day of Schaefer's disappearance and along with the FBI, he believed Shore may have been involved in Schaefer's murder.
 During questioning, Shore declined to talk further after failing a polygraph test.
-After the interrogation, officers followed her out of the police station and took her back for interrogation when she was seen walking together with Ignatow.
+After the polygraph, officers followed her out of the police station and took her back for interrogation when she was seen walking together with Ignatow.
 She was pressed to give the "full story" but still refused to talk.
-On February 14, 1989, Shore was arrested for five previously outstanding cheque fraud charges, but released on bail.
+On February 14, 1989, Shore was arrested for five previously outstanding check fraud charges, but released on bail.